Fl0W97/ci-p4-methods-library/DEPLOYMENT.md

 </details>

-### settings.py
-The settings.py file is already included in Djangp orject.
-However, to set up this project further adjustements has to be done:

 #### Secret Key
 To ensure that the secret.key is not provided to heroku or the git storage an env.py file is created to store the sensitive data.